Follicular Unit Extraction

 Real Patient Before & After Photos

 When referring to a follicular unit, surgeons are talking about the entire hair follicular structure, which includes the glands, blood vessels, nerves and tissue surrounding the follicle.
 In order for hair to continue growing in its new location, the integrity of this structure must be preserved during extraction.

 In comparison to strip harvesting, FUE is far less likely to produce noticeable scarring at the donor site.
 The tiny holes that are created to extract the follicular units are rarely visible once the area has healed.
 Healing time and discomfort is typically less than that associated with strip harvesting.

 Disadvantages of FUE

 The donor area needs to be shaved short for harvesting, which may be difficult for some patients.
 This can be mitigated with proper hair styling before and after the procedure.
 In addition, it takes longer to harvest the donor hair using FUE because the surgeon must harvest individual follicles.
-Results are better when surgeons utilize robotic technology such as the ARTAS® hair transplant system because the robot is more efficient at harvesting than a human being.

 The FUE procedure

 Dr. Griffin offers his patients an advanced form of FUE(Follicular Unit Excision) which involves harvesting individual follicles rather than removing a strip of scalp.
 During the harvesting phase of the procedure, the patient is seated comfortably in a specially designed surgical chair.
 Harvesting is done with an advanced hand held device which assures procurement of strong healthy grafts.
 Harvesting takes 2 – 3 hours.

 Real Patient Before & After Photos